fsgeoghd-tech/Running_Dinner_automated/README.md

 * Jakob Moser <moser@cl.uni-heidelberg.de>

-## Acknowledgments
+## Acknowledgments and Disclaimer

-This project uses the [OpenRouteService](https://openrouteservice.org/) API for route calculations.
+This project uses the [OpenRouteService](https://openrouteservice.org/) API for geocoding and route calculations.
 OpenRouteService is provided by [Heidelberg Institute for Geoinformation Technology (HeiGIT)](https://heigit.org/).

 This project is **not** affiliated with or endorsed by OpenRouteService or HeiGIT.
 OpenRouteService is a third-party API used in this project to provide routing and geocoding functionalities.
 Please ensure that your use of this project complies with OpenRouteService's [Terms of Service](https://openrouteservice.org/terms-of-service/) and look into the [API documentation](https://openrouteservice.org/documentation/) for more information.